Municipal Forest Reserve Review

 In the Carbon Credit system, WHO gets the carbon credits?
 I have read the proposal, and there is no clarification on how the carbon credit system would work, where the credits would be used etc. If I am asked, as a taxpayer, to make up for the $500,000 currently being spent a year for forest maintenance, that previously was covered by logging, do I then get a share of of the carbon credits? ( why would I need them anyway ?).
 The forest was self funding until it was shut down, and we are now on our last year of reserve funds.
 Who pays for the #3, and #4 scenarios?

-A. Richards asked about 1 year ago
+A. Richards asked almost 2 years ago

 Should Council direct staff to include carbon sequestration as part of a preferred forest management scenario, staff would need to explore options and opportunities on how carbon offsets could be marketed, where they could be sold and what agent(s) may be interested in purchasing them.
 The Forestry budget is presented to Council on an annual basis as part of the Municipal budget approval process.
 During this process, staff seek Council direction on operating budgets and how they will be funded.
 Staff will present a recommended budget based on the forest management direction set by Council and seek direction on operational expenses that would include forest maintenance activities.